-√ I Filed by the Registrant Filed by a Party other than the Registrant CHE CHECK THE APPROPRIATE BOX: Preliminary Proxy Statement Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) √ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule 14a-12 Brown & Brown, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) PAY MENT OF FILING FEE (CHECK THE APPROPRIATE BOX): √ No fee required.
+\checkmark Filed by the Registrant trant СНІ IECK THE APPROPRIATE BOX: Preliminary Proxy Statement Confidential, For Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) √ Definitive Proxy Statement Definitive Additional Materials Soliciting Material Under Rule 14a-12 Brown & Brown, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if Other Than the Registrant) PAY YMENT OF FILING FEE (CHECK THE APPROPRIATE BOX): \checkmark No fee required.
 Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
-1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
+1) Title of each class of securities to which transaction applies: 2) Aggregate number of securities to which transaction applies: 3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and s was determined): 4) Proposed maximum aggregate value of transaction: 5) Total fee paid: tate how it Fee paid previously with preliminary materials: Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting was paid previously.
 Identify the previous filing by registration statement number, or the form or schedule and the date of its filing.
-1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed:
+1) Amount previously paid: 2) Form, Schedule or Registration Statement No.: 3) Filing Party: 4) Date Filed: fee